anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We are not animals.
-We are not a product of what has happened to us in our past.
-We have the power of choice.
+Quote: We must overcome the notion that we must be regular.
+It robs you of the chance to be extraordinary and leads you to the mediocre.

-By: Stephen Covey
+By: Uta Hagen